How Marketers Can Leverage CDPs with Real-Time Analytics

 With these features in mind, there are several ways a CDP–with the help of real-time analytics– can help take your marketing to the next level.

 How real-time analytics elevate & enrich CDPs

 The digital world moves at lightspeed, and your marketing needs the right tools to match that pace.
 CDPs are an important component, but they still don’t enable your brand to reach its full potential.
 Depending on your data sources and integrations, you might only be seeing near-real-time information.
-A continuous intelligence platform, like Scuba, can elevate your CDP and analytics.
+A customer intelligence platform, like Scuba, can elevate your CDP and analytics.

 Real-time analytics can help CDPs deliver more impactful marketing and improve your ROI in several ways:

 - Increased marketing agility: Real-time customer intelligence allows marketers to view data in one platform–with comprehensive analysis.
 By centralizing your company’s data, you can accelerate reporting and analysis in real-time, and foster rapid decision-making.
 By ingesting data as it literally comes in, customer intelligence enables marketers to view how customers interact with their products in the moment.
 In fact, companies that invest in real-time customer journey analytics can increase their new customers and revenue by 44 percent.

 - Improved understanding of your audience: Every marketer dreams of having a comprehensive understanding of their customers.
 CDPs deliver on that idea, especially with identity resolution, to help you dive into granular levels of detail and get a firm grasp on your users.
 Real-time enhances your ability to understand customer behavior by providing up-to-date analysis, such as engagement, form completions, and DAU.